Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 > It is always recommended to use the latest Venus OS version with the latest driver version.
 To avoid a [white screen](../faq/#fix-white-screen-after-install) after install check the compatibility matrix below.

+> Multi battery setup: If you are using multiple batteries you need to use a battery aggregator else you cannot use the full system power.
+See [How to aggregate multiple batteries?](../faq/#how-to-aggregate-multiple-batteries)

 ## Compatibility Matrix

 | &darr; Venus OS version \ Driver version &rarr;  | v0.12.0  | v0.13.0  | v0.14.x              | v1.0.0   |